kendkhong/qa-automation-coding-challenge-solutions/CodingChallenge.Tests/README.md

 Descriptions:

-1) Feature file has number of scenarios, and each scenario has number of steps.
+1) Feature file has one feature and number of scenarios, and each scenario has number of steps.
 These steps map to the methods in the specflow steps class.
 And we can have multiple scenario steps mapping to the same method.

 2) The Specflow Steps Class file is where the methods in the specflow steps class used Selenium WebDriver API to locate elements on the html page and interact with them.